zalando/PGObserver/extra_features/influxdb_adapter/data_collection_views/README.md

 Additionally some more complex data collection queries (where views couldn't use partition exclusion correctly) are define as templated queries (parameters substituted on runtime) in  the "data_collection_sql_templates" folder.

-NB! "now() - '1minute'::interval" filter in all queries is meant to safeguard against fetching not yet fully inserted datasets.